daattali/shinyjs/cran-comments.md

 R CMD check has no ERRORs or WARNINGs, and 2 NOTEs: one is about having NEWS.md as a top-level file and the other is the generic NOTE informing me who the maintainer of the package is.

 ## Reviewer comments

+2015-08-13 Kurt Hornik

+Thanks, on CRAN now.

+---

+# Version 0.2.0

+# Round 1

+## Test environments

+* Windows 7, R 3.2.2 (local)
+* ubuntu 12.04, R 3.2.2 (on travis-ci)
+* ubuntu 14.04, R 3.1.3 (on my DigitalOcean droplet)

+## Submission comments

+2015-09-05

+Tested on Windows and 7 and Ubuntu 12.04.
+There were no ERRORs or WARNINGs and 1 NOTE that informed me who the maintainer and what the license is.

+## Reviewer comments